kalDima1218/raymarching/README.md

 LGPL

-**If you have any ideas on how to improve the algorithm, write to issues**
+**If you have any ideas on how to improve the algorithm, write to issues or on my email: kalugin180806@gmail.com**